-The top picture shows the different edges of the flint knife.
+The picture below shows the different edges of the flint knife.
 People might have used it to scrape things by holding the straight edge and using the sharper, curved edge as the blade.
-It might have had a handle (but this is now lost).
+It might have had a handle, but we do not know for sure.

 This tool would be used in daily life to cut up meat and other foodstuffs and in preparing animal skins for use as leather.
 Sometimes flint knives are found with beautiful ivory handles and these are thought to have been used for religious ceremonial purposes only.

 This axe head is made from flint.
 It would have been attached to a handle to make it easier to use.

 The right side of the axe head is curved and would have been polished to a very sharp edge and this is the side that would be used to chop the wood.
 In this photo, you can see the marks where the flint maker's shaping stone hit the flint to break off flakes and produce the sharp edge.

 Flint Arrow Head

 The arrow head is the part of an arrow at the very tip.
 It is very small, but it would have had a long thin, wooden shaft attached to it.
 The Egyptians would use these arrows to shoot their prey when they went out hunting for food.